xunilrj/sandbox/texts/dev/WhoIsAfraidOfParsing.md

 }
 ```

-We start by decorating our parser with the "binds". "binds" realize that our parser (the first argument) return a list with two values, then call the second argument with these two values.
+We start by decorating our parser with the "binds". "binds" realize that our parser (the first argument) returns a list with two values, then call the second argument with these two values.
 Remember that we had a lazy list, now we have this list materialized as the two parameters.

-The value of these parameters are what you expect.
+The values of these parameters are what you expect.
 They are "a" and "b".
 Now I can do whatever I want with them.
-I just append them in a new string called prod from production.
+I chose to append them in a new string called "prod" from production.

-Now comes the non expected part.
-One could be expecting that just returning the new production would suffice.
-Unfortunately this is not the case.
-This parser that is returned is the parser that will continue the parse process and not the result.
+Now comes the non-intuitive part.
+One could be expecting that returning the new production would suffice.
+Unfortunately, this is not the case.
+We have to return a new parser, the one that will continue parsing the string.

-The trick to generate the production that you want is to return a parser that never looks at the string being parsed and always returns one specific value.
+The trick to generate the production that we want is to return a parser that never looks at the string being parsed and always returns one specific value.
 This is the "always" parser.

 Like the parser "character", "always" generates a parser out of nowhere.
 It is important to realize that "parser.character("a")" and "parser.always("a")" are completely different.
 One looks at the string and search the character "a" and return "a" if found; the other ignores the string being parsed and always returns "a".

-Thw question, if we return the parser that will continue parsing the string, could we use bind to parse "a" then parse "b"? yes, we could.
+The question is: given that we return the parser that will continue parsing the string, could we have used "bind" to parse "a" then parse "b"?
+Yes, we could.

 ```
 function parseCode(str) {